Why study this course?

 • autumn semester - Thursday morning

-The module aims to strengthen students’ skills in data technologies ranging from database and data warehousing to Big Data.
-First, it will provide students with good understanding of database concepts and database management systems in reference to modern enterprise-level database development.
-Once gaining good skills in database development, students will be able to study and gain an in-depth understanding of data warehousing which include concepts and analytical foundations as well as data warehousing development.
-Through intensive hands-on sessions, the students will be able to get familiar with related technological trends and development in the field. the module will leverage a portfolio of SQL server tools that include SQL Server DBMS, SQL Server Integration Services (SSIS), SQL Server Reporting Services (SSRS) and SQL Server Analysis Service (SSAS) to provide hands-on experience in implementing a reporting solution through a combination of assignments and lab exercises.
+The module aims to strengthen your skills in data technologies ranging from database and data warehousing to Big Data.
+First, it will provide you with good understanding of database concepts and database management systems in reference to modern enterprise-level database development.
+Once gaining good skills in database development, you will be able to study and gain an in-depth understanding of data warehousing which include concepts and analytical foundations as well as data warehousing development.
+Through intensive hands-on sessions, you will be able to get familiar with related technological trends and development in the field.
+The module will leverage a portfolio of SQL server tools such as, SQL Server Management Studio (SSMS) and Azure Data Studio, to provide hands-on experience in implementing a reporting solution through a combination of assignments and lab exercises.

-The module introduces also the foundation of Big data management based on Apache Hadoop platform and provides students with a broad introduction to Big Data technologies.
-This will involve hands-on sessions, designed for data analysts, business intelligence specialists, developers, administrators or anyone who has a desire to learn how to process and manage massive and complex data to infer knowledge from data.
-Topics include Hadoop, HDFS, MapReduce, Spark, Sqoop, Hive, Pig and MLlib.
+The module introduces also the foundation of Big data management based on Apache Hadoop platform and provides you with a broad introduction to Big Data technologies.
+This will involve hands-on sessions, designed for data analysts, business intelligence specialists, developers, administrators, or anyone who has a desire to learn how to process and manage massive and complex data to infer knowledge from data.
+Topics include Hadoop, HDFS, MapReduce using tools such as Hive, Pig and Zeppelin for hands-on experience.

 The module provides students with the experience of planning and bringing to fruition a major piece of individual work.
 Also, the module aims to encourage and reward individual inventiveness and application of effort through working on research or company/local government projects.
 The project is an exercise that may take a variety of forms depending on the nature of the project and the subject area.
 Particular students will be encouraged to carry out their projects for local companies or government departments.